uw-labs/strongbox/README.md

 | age        | .strongbox_identity     | .strongbox_recipient |
 | siv        | .strongbox-keyring      | .strongbox-keyid     |

+If both identity / key files are present in the same directory, `.strongbox_identity` (age) will be preferred.

 1. As a one time action, install the plugin by running `strongbox -git-config`.
    This will edit global Git config to enable Strongbox filter and diff configuration.